hilal288/svauto/README.md

 # SVAuto - The Sandvine Automation

-SVAuto is a set of Open Source tools, that brings together, a series of external tools for building immutable servers images and for Data Center Automation.
+SVAuto is a Open Source Automation Tool, it glues together a series of different tools for building immutable servers images (QCoWs, OVAs, VHDs) and for Infrastructure Automation (Servers or Desktops).

 With SVAuto, you can create QCoWs, VMDKs, OVAs, and much more, with Vagrant or Packer, both with Ansible!
-Using only official Linux distribution ISO files as a base.
+When it Packer, it uses ISO Images as a base.
+Vagrant uses regular CentOS / Ubuntu boxes that are located on Atlassian host.

 Also, you can deploy Sandvine's RPM Packages on top of any supported CentOS 6 or 7, be it bare-metal, Cloud-based images, regular KVM, VMWare, Xen, Hyper-V and etc.